 I hope you found these notes on the Battle of Aylesbury and peace talks at Colnbrook in 1642 useful.
 You may also want to read my notes on the Battle of Edgehill and the race from Edgehill to London.
 This site also has notes on the Battle of Brentford and London’s Lines of Communication.

-You can also read about 17th Century Military Theory.
+You can also read about Pike and Shot Warfare.
 This article explains the clash between Dutch and Swedish military doctrines at Edgehill in 1642.
-More articles on The General Crisis, the Wars of Religion, The Thirty Years War and English Revolution are also at Notes and Maps.
+More articles on The General Crisis of the 17th Century, including the Wars of Religion, The Thirty Years War, and the Great Rebellion are also at Notes and Maps.

 If you would like more, you might enjoy the Divided Kingdom Readers’ Club.
 You will receive a monthly email from me including more notes from my research.
 If you think this is for you, please do join the Clubmen.